mantidproject/mantid/docs/source/algorithms/SumOverlappingTubes-v1.rst

 SplitCounts
 +++++++++++

-The counts are split between bins, if the difference between to angles is larger than the scattering angle step times the ``ScatteringAngleTolerance``.
+The counts are split between bins, if the difference between two angles is larger than the scattering angle step multiplied by the ``ScatteringAngleTolerance``.
 By default there is no splitting.

 CropNegativeScatteringAngles